You can get in touch with us using the form below.

 Another way to send us sensitive material is by PGP encrypted email.
 If you are unsure what we mean or how to set it up, this guide explains more.

-You can send encrypted email to theferret.scot [at] gmail.com.
+You can send encrypted email to theferret.scot gmail.com.
 You can find our pgp public key here.

 Use anonymous file-sharing.

-If you want to send us large files anonymously, you could also consider using free file sharing software called Onionshare.
+If you want to send us large files anonymously, you could also consider using free encrypted file sharing software called Wormhole

-The other option is to send information the old fashioned way – by post.
+The other option is to send information by post.

 You can send mail to us at this address:

-Please note, whilst Tribe Porty maintain a secure mailbox for us, no Ferret journalists work there.
+Please note, whilst The Melting Pot maintain a secure mailbox for us, no Ferret journalists work there.